 The City of Ottawa has so many front-line workers and emergency responders helping to support residents during the COVID-19 pandemic.
-To protect the health of our employees and their families, the City is looking for donations of personal protective equipment and supplies.
+To protect the health of our employees and their families, the City is now accepting individual and corporate donations of personal protective equipment and supplies.

 Types of personal protective equipment needed